1,000+ Opportunities

 Power BI is a business analytics service by Microsoft.
 It aims to provide interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards

-Based on current listing details, eligibility includes: Local government agencies, local and state law enforcement, and State's Attorney's Offices in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local government agencies, local and state law enforcement, and State's Attorney's Offices in Maryland.
+Confirm the full requirements in the official notice before applying.

 The Edward J. Byrne Memorial Justice Assistance Grant (JAG) Program, administered in Maryland by the Governor's Office of Crime Prevention, Youth, and Victim Services (GOCPYVS), provides federal pass-through funding to support a broad range of criminal justice initiatives.
 Eligible activities include reducing violent crime, supporting crime victims, improving prosecution and adjudication, and advancing rehabilitation programs.
 Eligible applicants include local and state law enforcement agencies, government agencies, nonprofit organizations, faith-based organizations, and institutions of higher learning operating in Maryland.
 Funding amounts are specified per Notice of Funding Availability (NOFA); the SFY 2026 NOFA has been released.
 Applications undergo a public comment period prior to submission.
 The program has been administered by Maryland's Governor's Office for over a decade.